ANDRESROMEROH/Linux-Shell/README.md

 # Linux-Shell
-Simple Linux Shell using System Calls "exec()" and processes "fork()", developed using C language.
+Linux Shell using System Calls "exec()" and processes "fork()", written in C.